ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Dataset

 \subsection{ABELL2744}

-Imaging data from four programs have been combined in a single set of mosaics: GLASS-JWST \citep[ERS 1324, P.I.
+Imaging data from four programmes were combined in a single set of mosaics: GLASS-JWST \citep[ERS 1324, P.I.
 Treu; no F410M,][]{Treu2022}, UNCOVER \citep[GO 2561, P.I.
 Labb\'e; no F090W,][]{Bezanson2022}, DDT 2756 (P.I.
 Chen; no F090W and F410M), and GO 3990 (P.I.
 Morishita; no F410M).
-The resulting combined field of view (FoV) is centered on the galaxy cluster, and covers an area of $\simeq$45.7 sq. arcmin.
-With respect to P23, new data have been received and added: the GO 3990 images in the UNCOVER region, and a new set of observations of the GLASS-JWST region acquired in July 2023 to correct the original 2022 images which were affected by a wing-tilt event in the short-wavelength bands (SW hereafter, i.e. F090W, F115W, F150W and F200W; the redder bands are denoted long-wavelength, LW hereafter).
+The resulting combined field of view (FoV) is centred on the galaxy cluster, and covers an area of $\simeq$45.7 sq. arcmin.
+With respect to P23, new data have been received and added: the GO 3990 images in the UNCOVER region and a new set of observations of the GLASS-JWST region acquired in July 2023 to correct the original 2022 images that were affected by a wing-tilt event in the short-wavelength bands (SW hereafter, i.e. F090W, F115W, F150W, and F200W; the redder bands are denoted long-wavelength, LW hereafter).
 The reduction has been re-done from scratch with new calibration files, following the procedure described in P23.
-The raw \texttt{uncal} images have been retrieved from the MAST archive\footnote{\texttt{https://mast.stsci.edu/}}, and combined to \texttt{cal} images by applying the first two stages of the official $JWST$ calibration pipeline (\texttt{calwebb\_detector1} and \texttt{calwebb\_image2}) with the latest calibration and reference files available to date, see Tab.~\ref{caltab}.
-We then applied our modified version of the official pipeline using a number of custom procedures developed by our team to correct for defects -- \textit{snowballs}, non-linear pixels, 1/$f$-noise, \textit{wisps} and \textit{claws} -- and finally combined the calibrated images into mosaics and ancillary weight and error (root mean square, RMS) maps (see P23 Sect.
+The raw \texttt{uncal} images have been retrieved from the MAST archive\footnote{\texttt{https://mast.stsci.edu/}}, and combined to \texttt{cal} images by applying the first two stages of the official JWST calibration pipeline (\texttt{calwebb\_detector1} and \texttt{calwebb\_image2}) with the latest calibration and reference files available to date (see Table~\ref{caltab}).
+We then applied our modified version of the official pipeline using a number of custom procedures developed by our team to correct for defects: `snowballs', non-linear pixels, 1/$f$-noise, `wisps' and `claws'.
+We aligned the calibrated images to Gaia-DR3 astrometry, and finally we combined them into mosaics and ancillary weight and error (root mean square, RMS) maps, (see P23 Sect.
 2.2.1 for details).
-We then complemented the NIRCam dataset with archival \textit{HST} mosaics, reduced and publicly released by G. Brammer\footnote{\texttt{https://s3.amazonaws.com/grizli-v2/JwstMosaics/\\v4/index.html}}.
+We then complemented the NIRCam dataset with archival \textrm{HST} mosaics, reduced, and publicly released by G. Brammer\footnote{\texttt{https://s3.amazonaws.com/grizli-v2/JwstMosaics/\\v4/index.html}}.
+A global background subtraction on all the mosaics was performed with \textsc{SExtractor} \citep{Bertin1996}.